christopherritter/Encoding-Liminal-Space/Chapter-3_Observer-Function.md

 As guidance_scale increases (5-7.5), your prompt becomes more constraining.
 The system prioritizes denoising toward regions that align with your semantic specification.
 Patterns coherent with your intention crystallize more reliably.
 Variation decreases.
 Specificity increases.
 Output becomes increasingly recognizable as the territory you specified.

 As guidance_scale increases further (10-15), constraint intensifies.
 The system's denoising focuses narrowly on regions maximally coherent with your specification.
 Patterns irrelevant to your intention fade drastically.
 Variation continues to decrease.
 Specificity sharpens.
+Territory density becomes visible—you see which aspects of your specification cluster densely in training data and which remain sparse.

 But observe what occurs at extreme guidance_scale values (20+): the constraint becomes over-constraining.
 The system's denoising navigates toward coordinates so precisely specified that they may exceed the stability of learned patterns at that precision level.
 The output becomes distorted.
 Details become duplicated.
 Patterns begin to oscillate or shatter.
 Coherence breaks not because the system fails but because focus has exceeded navigable territory.